 For more in-depth yearly reports on the annual N2N grantee convenings & more, check out Documenting what we’ve learned from Community below.

-The next application cycle will open in December.
+Seattle Foundation uses an online application system.
+You will need to create an account to begin the application process.
+If you already have a Seattle Foundation account, you can use the same log in information.
 Please contact N2N’s Program Consultant, Aileen Balahadia at 206.250.4299 or via email at email@example.com to ensure that you are a strong fit for our current funding strategies before applying online.
 You can also contact her with questions regarding the application system.